 Typically, the Self-Employed 401(k) offers greater creditor protection than a Traditional IRA.
 The 2005 Bankruptcy Act generally protects all 401(k) Plan assets from creditor attack in a bankruptcy proceeding.
 Additionally, most states offer greater creditor protection to a Self-Employed 401(k) qualified retirement plan than a Traditional Self-Directed IRA outside of bankruptcy.

 This plan is unique and popular because it was designed explicitly for small, owner-only businesses.
 The many features of the plan is why self-employed and small business owners choose it over most retirement plans available.

 Get in Touch

-Do you have additionally questions about the Self-Employed 401(k) plan that weren’t covered in this article?
-Contact IRA Financial today at 800-472-0646..
+Do you have additional questions about the Self-Employed 401(k) plan that was not covered in this article?
+Contact IRA Financial today at 800-472-0646.
 Or fill out the form and speak with a 401(k) specialist.